-0024 Weight Assessment and Counseling for Nutrition and Physical Activity for Children/Adolescents (WCC) (NCQA): Consensus Not Reached body mass index (BMI) percentile documentation, counseling for nutrition, counseling for physical activity; Measure Type: Process; Level of Analysis: Health Plan, Integrated Delivery System; Setting of Care: Outpatient Services; Data Source: Claims, Electronic Health Records, Paper Medical Records This maintenance measure-first endorsed in 2009 and most recently maintained (reviewed and approved for continued endorsement) in 2014-assesses the percentage of children age 3-17 years who received weight assessment and counseling for physical activity.
+0024 Weight Assessment and Counseling for Nutrition and Physical Activity for Children/Adolescents (WCC) (NCQA): Endorsed

+Description: Percentage of patients 3-17 years of age who had an outpatient visit with a primary care physician (PCP) or an OB/GYN and who had evidence of the following during the measurement year: body mass index (BMI) percentile documentation, counseling for nutrition, counseling for physical activity; Measure Type: Process; Level of Analysis: Health Plan, Integrated Delivery System; Setting of Care: Outpatient Services; Data Source: Claims, Electronic Health Records, Paper Medical Records

+This maintenance measure-first endorsed in 2009 and most recently maintained (reviewed and approved for continued endorsement) in 2014-assesses the percentage of children age 3-17 years who received weight assessment and counseling for physical activity.
 The measure cites the U.S. Preventive Services Task Force (USPSTF) guideline for body mass index (BMI) screening and intervention as evidence for the measure.
 However, the Committee noted that the measure does not fully align with the USPSTF's guideline, which recommends that physicians offer or refer children and adolescents to comprehensive intensive behavioral interventions to promote improvements in weight status.
 Further, the guidelines address patients beginning at age 6.
 The developer cites additional recommendations from the American Academy of Pediatrics' "Bright Futures" to supplement the USPSTF's recommendation for patients ages 3-5.
-Following discussion of the lack of direct evidence supporting the impact of screening and counseling, the Committee did not reach consensus on whether the measure meets the evidence criterion.
+Following discussion of the lack of direct evidence supporting the impact of screening and counseling, the Committee did not reach consensus on whether the measure meets the evidence criterion during the measure evaluation meeting.
+The Committee discussed and re-voted on the Evidence criterion during the post-comment web meeting.
+During the web meeting, the Committee focused on the lack of evidence that supports the level of counseling specified in the measure.
+The Committee voted >60 percent Insufficient on the Evidence criterion, which prompted a vote on an Exception to the Evidence, which passed (Yes-13; No-2).